 No matter how you do it, making one or more extra payments each year significantly reduces the amount of interest you'll pay on your home loan.

-Take some time play with the numbers using this collection of online calculators.
+Take some time to play with the numbers using online mortgage calculators.
 You might notice slight variations in the results from different sources, but the figures should be close enough to help you to evaluate your options.